WahidRahman123/CRUD-Project/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or find any bugs, please open an issue or submit a pull request.
+If you have any suggestions, please open an issue or submit a pull request.